 IIF provides pre-investment services to boost IIF investment and climate insurance

 The education workshop brings stakeholders together and creates momentum for climate insurance.
 It can be tailored to the needs of the IIF company and local context.
 We have successfully conducted close to ten workshops.
+Due to the COVID-19 Pandemic, the workshops are also offered in a virtual setting.

 The business plan on climate insurance insurance provides a solid basis to enable IIF investment.
 Within 1 month the business plan is written by experienced international consultants.